shinimol1983/opennms-tutorials-1/session3/Exercise-3-3.md

 But also looking at the [share/xsds/eventconf.xsd](../../main/pristine-opennms-config-files/xsds/eventconf.xsd) can also reveal more options.

-We will look a real alarm definition exercise in much more detail in the next session.
+We will look a real alarm definition exercise in much more detail in the next part of [Session 3](../session3/README.md)